Consumer Protection

 Why that Instagram post may cost you more than you think

-We need greater transparency around how our social media data will be used by banks, and how to challenge their decisions say University of Melbourne experts.
+We don’t really know how social media posts are being used or evaluated by banks.
+We need greater transparency around exactly how our data will be used and the ability to challenge decisions

 Consumer rights and unwrapping the latest gadget